hongyusu/hongyusu.github.io/_posts/2015-08-18-sql-related.md

 ## LeetCode SQL coding exercises

-The following LeetCode problems are order by their difficulties in which hard problems are discussed first.
+The following LeetCode problems are order by their difficulties in which hard problems are discussed first and medium problems are then presented.
+However, I will not list all easy problems :laughing:

 ### Trips and Users [in LeetCode](https://leetcode.com/problems/trips-and-users/)
 1. Date variable can be compared using `between...and`.